mhlee216/mhlee216.github.io/index.md

 ## **Introduction**

 I am an AI researcher at <a href="https://www.huinno.com/">**HUINNO**</a>, a Seoul-based digital healthcare company providing AI-based diagnostic solutions.
 Concurrently, I am pursuing my master's degree at the <a href="https://sites.google.com/view/dxlab/intro">**Data eXperience Laboratory**</a> (advised by Prof. Eunil Park) in the **Department of Applied Artificial Intelligence**, <a href="https://www.skku.edu/skku/index.do">**Sungkyunkwan University**</a>, Seoul.
 Previously, I majored in Biotechnology, Bioinformatics, and Big Data Computing at the **School of Systems Biomedical Science**, <a href="https://ssu.ac.kr/">**Soongsil University**</a>, Seoul.
-I was an undergraduate researcher at the <a href="https://csailabyonsei.quv.kr/">**Computational Science and Artificial Intelligence Laboratory**</a> (advised by Prof. Kyoungmin Min) in the School of Mechanical Engineering, Soongsil University.
+I was an undergraduate researcher at the **Computational Science and Artificial Intelligence Laboratory** (advised by <a href="https://scholar.google.com/citations?user=V8RaXJ0AAAAJ&hl=en">**Prof. Kyoungmin Min**</a>) in the School of Mechanical Engineering, Soongsil University.
 My research interests broadly span deep learning, bioinformatics, cheminformatics, drug discovery, materials informatics, graph neural networks, and digital healthcare.
 For more details, please refer to my <a href="https://drive.google.com/file/d/1BHcU-L0KezFsXdGviezq99Zv4R6e91cn/view?usp=drive_link">**Curriculum Vitae**</a>.

 ## **Core Values in Life**